 A couple of years ago, a friend — a white, cisgender gay man — invited my girlfriend and me to his friend’s holiday party.
 When this friend and I are together, we are loud, silly, sassy, and full of Southern quips.
 However, in this intimate get-together full of strangers, I was super quiet and very observant at first, partially because I was the only Black person there.

 More Radical Reads: Across a Sea of Whiteness: 3 Ways I Connect With Black Women in White Spaces

 My friend wasn’t having it.
 He wanted me to be sassy and fun, but I just felt like a token.
 My choices were to call it out and create awkward tension or play it up and not ruin a holiday party.

 Situations like this one are complex.
 While I know I’m playing into a stereotype, sometimes my behavior can be truly reflective of how I’m feeling in that moment.
 By constantly wanting to push back on the stereotype, I can inadvertently reinforce the idea that, if this behavior is displayed by a Black woman, she’s being stereotypical and something is wrong with her behavior.
 And that is not true.
 There is absolutely nothing wrong with Black women being sassy, loud, or the life of the party.
 The problem is when that is the only expected behavior of Black women.

-I constantly have to remind myself that I can’t police my tone or behavior based on the ways that others may typecast me.
-If people place stereotypes on me, those people are the problem, not me.
+I constantly have to remind myself that I can’t police my tone or behavior based on how others may typecast me.
+If people place stereotypes onto me, those people are the problem, not me.
 I have to unapologetically be myself.
-Whether that’s unapologetically femme, queer, fat, or Black, I have to be Quita.
+Whether that self is unapologetically femme, queer, fat, or Black, I have to be Quita.